reinhardt/writing/efreet/efreet.md

 That didn't make a whole lot of sense, but it was late and I wanted to have a daiquiri and then go to bed and not to try and coax some half coherent explanation out of a helpful but sometimes confusing piece of software.
 I assumed that module was running some internal cleanup on the user directory that would make my hacks and workarounds obsolete in a few weeks.
 Little did I know that I was right in a dark, twisted way.

 While debugging something unrelated I had to check the network connections to and from the user database.
 I stumbled on some outgoing connections that I didn't recognize.
 I almost dismissed them, but then I got curious and had another look.
 It seemed like the user directory had connected to some email servers and other communication nodes.
 That didn't make sense.
 While it did store all kinds of contact information of the company's employees, it wasn't supposed to send any communication out itself.
-Other services were supposed to connect to it and look up email addresses and phone numbers and the like, and then take care of sending notifications or password reset links or whatever.
+Other services on other machines were supposed to connect to it and look up email addresses and phone numbers and the like, and then take care of sending notifications or password reset links or whatever.
 What was the user database doing there?

 I had a closer look.
 The details of the communication were of course not fully stored, but I did find out that the directory had contacted some of the users of which it was storing information, and from the size of the messages I concluded that it had attached some files.
-When I made a list of the users it had contacted I felt a cold shiver crawling down my spine.
+When I made a list of the users it had contacted I felt a cold shiver crawling up my spine.
 Of the eight people on the list two had died since the launch.
 I looked up the third deceased one and checked again.
 Maybe I had missed something?
 And, sure enough, after a little more digging, I found another connection.
 That user had also been contacted by the directory.

 It couldn't be a coincidence.
 On the other hand, it had to be.
 There was nothing that the user directory could send its users which would kill them.
 Or was there?
 I lay awake half that night and imagined things that might have happened.
 The car accidents didn't take too much imagination.
 If the messages to the users had contained some malware that they had received on their mobile devices, which they then connected to their cars, then in theory there could have been a malfunction which could have caused an accident.
 It wasn't particularly likely, but it couldn't be ruled out either.
 Of course every car had security measures that prevented connected devices from fooling around with the assisted driving systems.
 But with the growing amount of software running on a car's operating system, the chance of security flaws and possible exploits also rises.
 I should know - I am a software developer, and the number of security relevant bugs that I have caused is not something I am proud of.
 Sure, most issues are noticed before they hit production, and there is more scrutiny for software that runs in a car than on some web server or social media platform.
 After all it may affect the health and safety of people.
 But every once in a while something does slip through.